 Advanced fellowship training refers to the one or more years of focused training in a specific area of cardiology, in addition to the core two-year required foundation in general cardiology.
 Training is available in a variety of clinical and research areas and is tailored to the goals and skills of each fellow.
-The tracks listed below represent common sequences of training, but modifications can be made if approved by the Program Director.
-Please download application for advanced training here.
+The tracks listed below represent common sequences of training, but modifications can be made if approved by the program director.
+Please complete this application for advanced training.

 Cardiac Imaging (Dr. Judith Meadows, Director)

-The goal for this track is for individuals to attain expertise in at least one imaging modality (Level III), advanced exposure in the other modalities, and to gain appropriate investigative skills for a career in academic cardiology.
-Training will take place at both clinical sites (Yale New-Haven and the VA).
+The goal for this track is for individuals to attain expertise in at least one imaging modality (Level III), advanced exposure in the other modalities and to gain appropriate investigative skills for a career in academic cardiology.
+Training will take place at both clinical sites (Yale New Haven Hospital and the VA Connecticut Healthcare System).
 In general, two years of training is recommended.
-The fellow will identify a research mentor and project, to be conducted over a one to two year period.
+The fellow will identify a research mentor and project, to be conducted over a one to two-year period.
 The particular structure of the training sequence will vary, depending on the goals of the trainee.

 Heart Failure/Transplantation (Dr. Daniel Jacoby, Director)